outworkers/phantom/docs/querying/select.md

 To take advantage of these operators, simply use the default import, combined with the `function` argument and the `aggregate` function.
 A few examples are found in [SelectFunctionsTesting.scala](/phantom-dsl/src/test/scala/com/outworkers/phantom/builder/query/db/specialized/SelectFunctionsTesting.scala#L99).

-The structure of an aggregation query is simple, and the rturn type is
+The structure of an aggregation query is simple, and the return type is

 ```scala
 database.primitives.select.function(t => sum(t.long)).where(_.pkey eqs record.pkey).aggregate()